open-resources/dash_curriculum/tutorial/part4/chapter12.md

   - rounded edges `rounded`
   - opacity `opacity-25`
 - How multiple features are referenced in the same className call `"text-info bg-primary"`
-- How the same component part can be referenced mutliple times with `"bg-primary bg-opacity-25"`
+- How the same component part can be referenced multiple times with `"bg-primary bg-opacity-25"`
 - Special layout attributes for `dbc.Row()`
   - `justify = 'start'` # or center, end, between, around
 - Special layout attributes for `dbc.Container()`